 Bee Talents sent a three-strong delegation to the conference, which took place in Amsterdam.
 Michał and Karolina were tremendous partners on the trip, and Michał whipped up his competitive spirit and beat dozens of great sourcers in conference Hack-a-thon!
 He showed great proficiency in unearthing little secrets that the internet holds – a crucial part of our recruiters’ skillset.
-Also, both of them published great posts on SourceCon blog, to which I will link at the bottom of this text.
-Not to bore you with descriptions of picturesque canals and landmarks of the city, I am going to jump straight to the highlights of the conference.
+Also, both of them published great posts on SourceCon blog.
+I will link to them at the bottom of this text.
+Not to bore you with descriptions of picturesque landmarks of the city, I am jumping straight to the highlights of the conference.

 But first – a little pat on our (Bee Talents) collective back.
 Presentation after presentation of the best out there passed and we… we are right there both in terms of technology, skills and process organization.
 This is a confirmation that we are in fact not only going in the right direction, but we are among the pioneers.
 After all, my presentation was centered about our innovation, Team Sourcing which received great reviews and stoked some competition interest 😉

 Notable presentations/roundtables and key takeaways

 Glen Cathey Storytelling Is the Key to Effective Referral Sourcing

 During the first day, a couple of presentations captivated my attention, but perhaps none more than one by Glen (his awesome blog can be found here).
 Hard to expect less from experts on storytelling!
 While a lot of knowledge that the presentation was packed with is quite obvious – we all know that referrals matter and that stories persuade – but the devil is in the details.